An Introduction to Maastricht

 Maastricht is distinguished by its medieval-era architecture and vibrant cultural scene.
 Its cobbled old town is known for the Romanesque Basilica of St. Servatius, housing a significant collection of religious art and the Gothic-style church, Sint Janskerk.
 Along the banks of the Maas River bisecting the city, lays the futuristic-looking Bonnefanten art museum.

 Maastricht has a long history as a city of arts and culture and has four municipal cultural institutions; Like Theater aan het Vrijthof, Kumulus, Centre Céramique or Natuurhistorisch Museum.

-Maastricht was the first Dutch city to be liberated by Allied forces after WWII ended and was also the site of signing of the Maastricht Treaty in 1992, which led to the creation of the European Union and the Euro.
+Maastricht was the first Dutch city to be liberated by Allied forces after WWII ended and was also the site of the signing of the Maastricht Treaty in 1992, which led to the creation of the European Union and the Euro.

 Maastricht has plenty of green areas within the city.
 There are beautiful parks beside the Meuse river and in the historic setting of the city centre.
 They make a wonderful place for studying on a sunny day or just simply to relax in.
 Be sure to make use of them!

 Although Dutch remains the dominant language of the city, the local dialect, Limburgish, can still be heard.
-During the 18th century French was the predominant language in the city, especially in upper class circles.
+During the 18th century, French was the predominant language in the city, especially in upper-class circles.
 The French influence remains evident in some street names within the old city centre.

 Nowadays, German is also widely spoken due to the proximity of Maastricht to the German border.
 Similarly, English is becoming more widely spoken, particularly in educational settings like Maastricht University where many courses are taught in English.